CBC or Complete blood count is a series of tests cried out on a blood sample that give information about the cells circulating within the blood.

 Cell Types in Blood

-A summary of various cells present in blood, their percentage and significance of changes is mentioned below
+A summary of various cells present in the blood, their percentage and significance of changes is mentioned below

 Absolute count ( x 10 9/L)